 Skybox.
 As of now the whole 3D scene uses a single background colour.
 Skybox support will allow the scene to be rendered using sky images, making the scene look more realistic by using a blue sky with clouds or a romantic sunset!

 Image courtesy of Learn OpenGL

 Map themes for terrain.
-Texture of the terrain in 3D view contains map styled using 2D renderers of map layers, so it has the same styling as the ordinary 2D map canvas.
-Sometimes it is useful to use different map style for 3D terrain - for example we may want to avoid rendering of trees as green circles on the terrain if they have a 3D renderer assigned.
-With map themes functionality in QGIS, users can define multiple map styles and switch between them for 2D map views.
-By allowing choice of map themes for terrain in 3D view it will be easy to have dedicated map themes for 3D views and switch between them at any time.
+The texture used for the terrain in 3D view is made from a styled 2D render of map layers, so it has the same styling as the ordinary 2D map canvas.
+Sometimes it is useful to use a different map style for the 3D terrain - for example we may want to avoid rendering trees as green circles on the terrain if they have a 3D renderer assigned.
+Using QGIS' map themes functionality, users can define multiple map styles and switch between them for 2D map views.
+By allowing a choice of map themes for terrain in 3D view it will then be easy to have dedicated map themes for 3D views and to switch between them at any time.

 Configuration of lights.
-Right now the 3D view always uses just one white light placed above the center of the 3D scene.
-It would be nice to give users the power to set up light source position, color and intensity - or even define multiple lights for some interesting effects.
+Right now the 3D view always uses just one white light placed above the centre of the 3D scene.
+It would be nice to give users the power to set up light source position, colour and intensity - or even define multiple lights for some interesting effects.